red-gold/ts-ui/README.md

   * [Redux](http://redux.js.org/) is a predictable state container for JavaScript apps.
   * [Material-UI](http://www.material-ui.com/#/) A Set of React Components that Implement Google's Material Design.
   * [react-redux](https://github.com/reactjs/react-redux) Official React bindings for Redux.
-  * [Firebase](https://firebase.google.com/) products like Analytics, Realtime Database, Messaging, and Crash Reporting let you move quickly and focus on your users.
   * [redux-saga](https://redux-saga.js.org/) is a library that aims to make application side effects (i.e. asynchronous things like data fetching and impure things like accessing the browser cache) easier to manage, more efficient to execute, simple to test, and better at handling failures.
-  * [redux-thunk](https://github.com/gaearon/redux-thunk) Redux Thunk middleware allows you to write action creators that return a function instead of an action.
-The thunk can be used to delay the dispatch of an action, or to dispatch only if a certain condition is met.
-The inner function receives the store methods dispatch and getState as parameters.
-  * [React Router V4](https://github.com/ReactTraining/react-router) for routing website location
+  * [React Router V6](https://github.com/ReactTraining/react-router) for routing website location
   * [Sass](http://sass-lang.com/) CSS with superpowers.
 Sass boasts more features and abilities than any other CSS extension language out there.
   * [InversifyJS](http://inversify.io/) InversifyJS is a lightweight (4KB) inversion of control (IoC) container for TypeScript and JavaScript apps.
 A IoC container uses a class constructor to identify and inject its dependencies.
   * [create-react-app](https://github.com/facebook/create-react-app) Create React App is a tool built by developers at Facebook to help you build React applications.
 It saves you from time-consuming setup and configuration.
 You simply run one command and create react app sets up the tools you need to start your React project.